Hinchinbrook Island: Tourism

-The island had a single provider of accommodation called the Hinchinbrook Island Wilderness Lodge; however, it closed in 2010 as a result of financial difficulties caused by the financial crisis of 2007–2008.
+The island had a single provider of accommodation called the Hinchinbrook Island Wilderness Lodge; however, it closed in 2010 as a result of financial difficulties caused by the 2008 financial crisis.
 Several months later it was struck by Cyclone Yasi.
 The infrastructure has since been looted and left to decay.
 It is located on the northeastern corner of the island at Cape Richards.

 Destinations and regulations

 Hinchinbrook Island, Hinchinbrook Channel and the coastal plain south to the Herbert River Delta(Lucinda) is a unique biogeographical region.

-Along the east coast of the island is the 32 km long Thorsborne Trail, which is typically done over 3-4 days.
+Along the east coast of the island is the 32 km long Thorsborne Trail, which is typically done over 3–4 days.
 The trail was named in honour of environmental activists Arthur and Margaret Thorsborne.

 Marine nature based activities include sightseeing cruises, sailing, outrigger canoeing, swimming, snorkelling and scuba diving.
 Sea kayaking is possible east of Hinchinbrook Island; west, the island is known saltwater crocodile habitat.

 Hinchinbrook Island camping is by permit only.
 Visitor numbers to the island is restricted.
 The aim is to preserve the island's biodiversity and limit environmental degradation.
 Open fires are not permitted.

 Access

 The Bruce Highway connects Townsville, Lucinda, Cardwell, and Cairns.
 Locally the Bruce Highway within Cardwell town limits is known as Victoria Street.
 Regular scheduled coach services operate from the transit zone in Brasenose Street, Cardwell and Townsville Road in Ingham.
 Hinchinbrook resorts and Helloworld in Ingham run bus shuttles to Townsville and return to Lucinda for people hiking the Thorsborne Trail.
-Queensland Rail has regular services operating, transiting from the Cardwell Rail Station in Roma Street.
+Queensland Rail has regular services operating, transiting from the Cardwell Rail Station in Bowen Street.